top1944/duckuments/docs/99_drafts/1_8_ubuntu_laptops.md

 downloaded a file named `duckietown_key1?dl=1` in the current folder, simply rename `duckietown_key1?dl=1` to `duckietown_key1` and copy it over to the directory `~/.ssh/`.

-## Advice

-In general, if you find yourself:

-- typing an IP
-- typing a password
-- typing "ssh" more than once
-- using a screen / USB keyboard

-it means you should learn more about Linux and networks, and you are setting yourself up for failure.

-Yes, you "can do without", but with an additional 30 seconds of your time.
-The 30 seconds you are not saving every time are the difference between being productive roboticists and going crazy.

-Really, it is impossible to do robotics when you have to think about IPs and passwords...